tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

-I found the video, real footage of President Skiles giving a speech.
+I found the video, real footage of President scales giving a speech.
 His voice sounded hoarse, and he was a huge reptile.
 His press conferences were insane because reporters had to use specially made tall microphones to accommodate his height, and this happened several times.
 He accidentally knocked them over with his tail.